ankush21sali/TuteDude-Python/Assigment - 5/README.md

 2. ask user for Student Name as input().

-3. using conditinal statement find student name in Dictionary.
+3. using conditinal statement find student name key in Dictionary.

-4. if name found in Dictionary Diplay Student name with there Marks.
+4. if name key found in Dictionary Diplay Student name key with there value Marks.

-5. else diplay Student Not Found.
+5. else: diplay Student Not Found.